 Navigate to the SEO settings on your dashboard, and you’ll figure out how to edit the robots.txt file on Wix.

 It’s not surprising that Squarespace doesn’t allow users to modify the robots.txt file, given that they like to retain control.
-This isn’t necessarily a bad thing because it can stop you from making mistakes.
+This isn’t necessarily bad because it can stop you from making mistakes.

 Both Wix and Squarespace features enable 301 redirects, Google AMP for blogs, alt-text editing for images, and much more.
-If you want to go all out, you can always integrate new plugins and connect with Google Analytics and Google Search Console.
+You can always integrate new plugins and connect with Google Analytics and Google Search Console if you want to go all out.

 Neither Wix nor Squarespace has built-in Yoast SEO features, but Wix makes it a little better by offering some helpful resources through SEO Wix.

 Websites made with Wix aren’t particularly speedy.
-Squarespace websites aren’t slow, but they’re not the fastest either.
-We’d call this a tie between loading speeds of Squarespace vs Wix.
+Squarespace websites aren’t slow, but they’re not the fastest.
+We’d call this a tie between the loading speeds of Squarespace vs Wix.

 And the winner for SEO capabilities between Squarespace vs Wix is… it’s a tie!

-Squarespace and Wix are hosted platforms, meaning that you won’t need to rent it from elsewhere, then integrate into these solutions.
-The main difference between Wix and Squarespace hosting is that Squarespace provides unlimited storage, while Wix has lots of limitations in that regard.
+Squarespace and Wix have hosted platforms, meaning that you won’t need to rent it from elsewhere, then integrate it into these solutions.
+The main difference between Wix and Squarespace hosting is that Squarespace provides unlimited storage, while Wix has many limitations.